Fourth of July weekend pursuit leads to drug bust in Rifle

 Lopez-Mares was then placed into a safety helmet and taken to Grand River Health hospital before his transfer to the Garfield County Jail.

-“While enroute to Grand River Hospital, Miguel did remove the safety helmet and began hitting his head again,” the affidavit states.
+“While en route to Grand River Hospital, Miguel did remove the safety helmet and began hitting his head again,” the affidavit states.

 During this time, authorities discovered 51 blue fentanyl pills in Lopez-Mares’ possession.